nicolasfueceo/vulcan/src_documentation.md

         default_factory=dict,
         description="A dictionary of tunable parameters for the feature.", )
-    rationale: str = Field(
+    rationale: Optional[str] = Field(
-        ..., description="A detailed explanation of why this feature is useful."
+        default=None, description="A detailed explanation of why this feature is useful."
     )

     def validate_spec(self):